-- Provided $10,000 grant to start the Farmer’s Market at the DMV
+- Won a $10,000 grant to start Freedom Farmer’s Market in the district.

-Homelessness in our Community & the 2019 Temescal BID Pilot Community Engagement Program
+Homelessness in our Community & the Temescal Community Engagement Program

 The Temescal Telegraph Business Improvement District (TTBID) recognizes the complex social issues relating to homelessness and does not seek to contribute to the criminalization of unsheltered people.
 We encounter unsheltered individuals in our District on a daily basis, and our Ambassadors, staff and volunteers aim to treat every person with respect, professionalism and compassion.
 We recognize the importance of assessing needs for unsheltered individuals and, whenever possible, of connecting these members of our community with available resources to improve their living conditions and overall quality of life.
 While the TTBID alone cannot resolve major social issues of homelessness, mental illness, and the lack of affordable housing, we can continue to work together to make our streets, shops and neighborhood clean, safe and welcoming to all.

-Joey Harrison, the Temescal BID Operations Manager, can be contacted for requests, questions and concerns regarding:
+Joey Harrison, the Temescal BID Director of Operations, can be contacted for requests, questions and concerns regarding: